 Root word: Suffix:

-magic Magician
+magi Magician

 Try to identify the root word for each of these spellings that fit our rule: